andrewt3000/howToProgram/db.md

 4. [delete](https://www.w3schools.com/sql/sql_delete.asp) deletes records

 ## Normalization
 Database [normalization](https://en.wikipedia.org/wiki/Database_normalization) is a best practice.
+It prevents the duplication of data.

 1. All tables should have a [primary key](https://en.wikipedia.org/wiki/Primary_key) that is immutable.
 2. All tables that reference another table should have a foreign key.
 This maintains [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity).
 It also allows data to updated in one place and it's updated for all the references.